GemmaClucas/Matinicus-Rock-2021-Atlantic-Puffins/README.md

 ## 5. Create a database for taxonomy assignment

+Will: this step was more involved than I was hoping.
+If you can follow-along with the commands, great.
+If not, just use the database I created which is called ```ncbi-refseqs-withHuman```.

 The rescript module can download sequences from GenBank (NCBI) given an entrez search term.
 In this search, I'm searching for anything  with "12S", "12s", "small subunit ribosomal RNA gene", or whole mitochondrial genomes in the title.
 Then the rest of the terms should capture fish.
-However, I also want to include seabirds in the database, so that any sequences from the puffins get assigned, so I've added some terms for the birds I work with (so that I don't have to recreate this anew every time).
+However, I also want to include seabirds in the database, so that any sequences from the birds get assigned correctly, so I've added some terms for the birds I work with (so that I don't have to recreate this anew every time).
 I'm then filtering to just mitochondrial DNA in case any nuclear sequences get captured.

 ```